BrankoCvetanovic/BouTech/README.md

 # BouTech

-Welcome to BouTech This application provides a platform for users to browse and purchase a variety of tech products.
+Welcome to BouTech!
+This application provides a platform for users to browse and purchase a variety of tech products.
 With multiple pages dedicated to appliances, IT equipment, TVs, and phones, users can easily find and select the items they desire.
+They can then proceed to place their orders directly within the application, making shopping convenient and hassle-free.

 ## Features